Teyras/MT/text/chapters/120_checks.md

 environment or population of caches.

-We expect that warming up will not occur in our experiment because each iteration runs in a separate process, but it is still necessary to verify this assumption.
+We expect that warming up will not occur in our experiment because each iteration runs in a separate process and actual submissions are different binaries.
+However, factors exist that could also cause this phenomenon.
+For example, if the submission read a very large input file, it would have to wait for it to be read from the disk, but subsequent submissions could probably get it from the disk cache.
+Also, many successive submissions of a short program could vary in their runtime thanks to CPU frequency scaling.
+Therefore, it is still necessary to verify whether or not warming up occurs.

 To do so, we compute the standard deviation of a sliding window of 10 observations and compare it to the standard deviation of the whole sample.
 This is done for the single process measurement of each workload on the bare metal.

+TODO skip the running SD, explain how we test the stuff we're concerned about

-![Running SD (black) vs. total SD (blue) for the binary search workload](img/stability/warmup-bsearch.png)
+![Running SD (black) vs. total SD (blue) for the binary search workload TODO replace with multiple scatter plots](img/stability/warmup-bsearch.png)

 The plot for the binary search workload shows us that the rolling standard deviation is not clearly higher at the beginning of the measurement sequence